-This article has been adopted by the Town of Hillsborough in accordance with the authority granted in the New Hampshire Revised Statutes New Hampshire Revised Statutes Annotated 673:1, 673:4, 674:44-674:50 procedurally under the guidance of RSA 675:1, II.
-Powers and duties if the Historic District Commission shall be as prescribed in RSA 674:46-a
+This article has been adopted by the Town of Hillsborough ("the Town") in accordance with the authority granted in the New Hampshire Revised Statutes New Hampshire Revised Statutes Annotated 673:1, 673:4, 674:44-674:50 procedurally under the guidance of RSA 675:1, II.
+Powers and duties of the Historic District Commission ("the Commission) shall be as prescribed in RSA 674:46-a.